 Nintendo Dream noted that the title would be perfect for the Wii, as manipulating a marionette would be enjoyable with the Wii remote.
 The magazine also pointed out that the Japanese spelling of the name breaks down perfectly to “Mario” and “Net,” suggesting network features.
 Still, Miyamoto had some partially disappointing news.
 “We’re not working on it any more.
 However, we’d like to release something like it with the right timing, so we’re preserving it in the form of its story elements.
 When Marionette was being planned, we were trying to use the N64 controller in interesting ways.
 However, if we now use the Wii remote controller, it seems that those types of interesting elements would appear more naturally.”

-Sadly Nintendo never released any image from this cancelled project.
+Sadly, Nintendo never released any images or other media from this cancelled project.

 Thanks to Mr. Game for the contribution!

 What do you think about this unseen game?
 Give your vote!